 It's a relatively short and sweet ingredient list for these Cranberry Orange Scones But, I've written some notes alongside some of the ingredients that are worth reading.

 - Butter - Good quality butter really does make a difference when making your scones.
 It's a primary ingredient- so definitely worth using the best that you can.
 It also has to be cold before use to create those flakey layers.

 - Self-raising flour - Part of the success of making scones lies in the height that they rise.
 Using self-raising flour will greatly improve your chances as it has a raising agent already mixed through.
 (Check out my FAQs below if you can only get plain flour.)

 - Buttermilk - The buttermilk adds a slight tang to the scones.
 It can be substituted with sour cream, creme fraiche or greek yogurt, but thin out those subs with milk to get the same consistency as cream.
-Or use double cream instead!
+Or use double cream or milk (as in my Sultana Scones), instead!

 - Egg - 1 large egg is used to bind the ingredients together, adding richness which improves taste and provides some lift to the structure of the scone.

 - Orange - use fresh orange zest from a large orange.
 The more zest you combine into the mix, the more orange flavour you'll taste.
 We'll use the juice of the orange in the recommended glaze, so it definitely doesn't go to waste.